hectorLop/Wandb-MV/README.md

   <img src="docs/wandb_mv_logo.png" alt="wandb_mv_logo" width=550 />
 </p>

+### Description
+This library provides an abstraction to perform Model Versioning using Weight & Biases.

+### Features
+- Version a new trained model
+- Promote a model to another stage (e.g production)

 ### Example of usage

 The following code snippet shows how to promote a newly trained model to the `best_model` on the validation set.
 First, it creates the model providing the checkpoint path, the artifact name and type, a description, and the metadata, where the metrics or any desired information is stored.